3.1 Syntax Objects

 '[1 + 2 + 3, 4 * 5 * 6]'

-You can similarly use the Group syntax class to match a single group instead of a multi-group sequence.
+The Group syntax class is similar to Sequence, except that it matches only non-empty term sequences, and it is allowed only in specific positions that do not create ambiguity: places within a group with no escapes afterward.
 There are several other predefined syntax classes, such as Identifier to match an identifier, String to match a string literal, and Int to match an integer literal.